 Why Digital Strategy is 80% Strategy, 20% Digital

 Digital Strategy is a critical component of being Customer Centric.
-A digital strategy will enable your organisation to better understand your customers’ needs and wants, and then deliver products and services that meet those needs.
+It will enable your organisation to better understand your customers’ needs and wants, and then deliver products and services that meet those needs.

 Digital strategy is a way of looking at the world through a digital lens.
 This means you look at our customers from a different perspective than before.
 You see them as people who want to interact with you digitally.
 You then ask ourselves what this means for your business model.

-A common misunderstanding is that digital strategy is all about streamlining manual or out-dated processes using technology and IT to make them more efficient, thus saving the organisation money.
+A common misunderstanding is that it is all about streamlining manual or out-dated processes using technology and IT to make them more efficient, thus saving the organisation money.
 In other words, 80% digital and 20% strategy.

 Why it’s Essential